Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-Physicists and mathematicians who study this sort of thing have calculated that to deliver all the presents necessary before Christmas Day, taking the earth's rotation into account, Santa will have to travel at 0.35 percent the speed of light.
+Physicists and mathematicians who study this sort of thing have calculated that to deliver all the presents necessary before Christmas Day, taking the earth's rotation into account, Santa will have to travel at 0.35 percent the speed of light!
 The weight of all the presents (approximately 320,000 tons) and the average strength of a reindeer and the speed necessary, will pose some problems for the lead reindeer, who will be subjected to 13.4 quintillion joules of energy per second!
-Normally, this would cause them to burst into flames almost immediately after taking flight.
-The entire reindeer team, assuming only eight are used, would be vapourised in 4.26 thousandths of a second.
-Since they are flying reindeer, of course, we assume that they may have more power than their earthbound cousins.
-At any rate, Santa may help fuel them by sharing the estimated 20,655,000,000 calories from all the mince pies, cookies, and milk left for him.
-Ho, Ho, Ho!
+Normally, this would cause Rudolph or possibly Dasher and Dancer to burst into flames almost immediately after taking flight.
+The entire reindeer team, including Donder and Blitzen, assuming only eight are used, would be vapourised in 4.26 thousandths of a second.
+Of course, it is possible that flying may have more power than their earthbound cousins.
+At any rate, Santa can help fuel them by sharing the estimated 20,655,000,000 calories from all the mince pies, cookies, and milk left for him.
+Ho, Ho, Ho! 🎄🎅🤶🔔🎁☃️❄️

 Here Comes Santa Claus

-'Twas the night before Christmas" when Santa loads his sleigh with presents and travels by reindeer to deliver gifts, often by going up and down chimneys!
+Finally, 'Tis the night before Christmas when Santa loads his sleigh with presents and travels by reindeer to deliver gifts, often by going up and down chimneys!

 Christmas Eve in some parts of Scotland is also called "Sowans Nicht" from "sowans" - a gelatinous gruel-like dish made from oat husks and fine meal steeped in water.
 Branches of a rowan tree have also been traditionally burnt on Christmas Eve to signify that any bad feeling between friends or relatives has been put aside for Yuletide.